xSQL Schema Compare for SQL Server runs on Windows operating systems that have the .NET framework 4.0 installed.

 Customizable comparison sessions - comparing database objects is not simple, the answer to the question "is object1 equal to object2?" is not a clear cut yes or no, it depends.
 For example, two tables maybe be considered equal if we ignore the column collation but not equal if we consider collation, two stored procedures may be considered equal if we ignore character case but may be different if we consider the character case, two indexes may be considered equal if we ignore the fill factor but maybe different when we consider the fill factor etc. xSQL Schema Compare for SQL Server exposes over one hundred comparison options that give the user complete control over the comparison engine.

-Cross version comparison and synchronization - you can perform a schema compare operation between SQL Server 2012 databases, SQL Server 2008 databases and SQL Server 2005 databases; the engine will compare the objects that are relevant for both sides of the comparison.
-The generated synchronization scripts are version specific – for example, if moving changes from a SQL Server 2005 database to a SQL Server 2008 database the synch script will be a SQL Server 2008 compliant script and vice versa.
+Cross version comparison and synchronization - you can perform a schema compare operation between SQL Azure v11 & v12 databases, SQL Server 2014 databases, SQL Server 2012 databases, SQL Server 2008 databases and SQL Server 2005 databases; the engine will compare the objects that are relevant for both sides of the comparison.
+The generated synchronization scripts are version specific – for example, if moving changes from a SQL Server 2012 database to a SQL Server 2014 database the synch script will be a SQL Server 2014 compliant script and vice versa.

 Safe, standardized scripts - the database change script, that is generated based on the results of the schema compare, is wrapped into one big transaction to ensure that the database schema changes will either happen in their entirety or not happen at all.
 For every object that is affected by the change the scripts are organized in clearly defined sections, the set settings are properly initialized and the errors are logged and handled.